Nayrbnat/Stats-202/README.md

 This repo contains the different optimized models that were trialled for the final project.
 It contains a QMD file outlining the tuning steps, EDA and data-processing steps as well as visualizations to better understand the underlying distribution of the data.

-Also included are the various optimized models with the hyperparameters tuned based on cross-validation.
-In particular, I attempted to tune the Neural Network and Boosted Trees model.

-The models I tried include:

-1. KNN
-2. Random Forest
-3. Logistic Regression
-4. SVMs
-5. Boosted Trees
-6. Neural Networks

-There are 2 objectives I hoped to achieve by trying out all these models:

-1. Identify the best 2 - 3 models to build an ensemble from to classify
-2. Analyze the classification error of each model to identify if certain models work better under certain conditions.
-(E.g. does a model perform better because it has lower type 1 error - wrongly classifies 1 as 0s?
-If so this can be bundled with a model that has lower type 2 error - wrongly classifies 0s as 1s to improve predictions)

 # Understanding the Data (EDA)

 Given that the data comes from search queries and matching url_ids to see if they are relevant, I explored the data to see if there were any common url_ids that appeared.
 In particular I found that although there were 0 common query ids in the training and testing set, there were 1067 common URL ids that were present in both the training and testing data set.
 I proceeded then to find out in the training dataset